Computer Science and Economics, BSLAS

 Major in Computer Science and Economics

 Please visit the computer science advisor as well as the economics advising office.

-Minimum required major and supporting course work normally equates to 66 hours, including 32 in Computer Science and 24 in the LAS discipline.
+Minimum required major and supporting course work normally equates to 66 hours.

 General education: Students must complete the Campus General Education requirements including the campus general education language requirement.